Lutando/docs-oxd/sources/2.4.4/framework/net/index.md

 # How to use:

-1. Download source code for demo client application [oxd-net-demo]
+1. Download source code for demo client application [oxd-csharp](https://github.com/GluuFederation/oxd-csharp)
 2. First set the GluuDemoWebsite as startup project
 3. Run the project